fyne-io/docs.fyne.io/api/v2.5/container.md

 ```go
 func (c *Container) Remove(rem CanvasObject)
 ```
 Remove updates the contents of this container to no longer include the specified object.
 This method is not intended to be used inside a loop, to remove all the elements.
-It is much more efficient to call RemoveAll() instead.
+It is much more efficient to call [Container.RemoveAll) instead.

 #### func (*Container) RemoveAll